andrewooi924/java-roguelike-game/design-docs/REQ1_DesignRationale.md

 ## Rationale

+WalletKeeper is in REQ1 because REQ1 is the place where you pick up coins to earn money.
+The Trading REQ5 expands on this by using this interface for buying/selling items.

 A Coin extends an Item, like in the real world, it is a physical "thing" that we can _see_ and _pick up_.
 In the engine, this helps us be able to re-use logic to display the item, and pick it up, without having to worry about the